base-org/web/apps/base-docs/docs/tools/data-indexers.md

 ---

+## Shovel

+[Shovel](https://indexsupply.com/shovel) is an [open source](https://github.com/indexsupply/code) tool for synchronizing Ethereum data to your Postgres database.
+Shovel can index block data, transaction data, and decoded event data.
+A single Shovel can index multiple chains simultaneously.
+Shovel is configured via a declarative JSON config file –no custom functions to save indexed data to your database.

+Find out more in the [Shovel Docs](https://indexsupply.com/shovel/docs/)

+#### Supported Networks

+- Base Mainnet
+- Base Goerli (Testnet)
+- Base Sepolia (Testnet)

+---

 ## SubQuery

 [SubQuery](https://subquery.network/) is a data indexer that provides developers with fast, reliable, decentralized, and customized APIs for accessing rich indexed data from over 80+ ecosystems (including Base) within their projects.